agtmalves/sisWebJee/README.md

-# Page-Centric Web Application-JSP
+# MVC Web Application-JSP

 Project developed with learning purposes.
-It's a simple Web Application to customers registration and control build with tecnologies Java EE and JSP(JavaServer Pages) using Page-Centric Design.
+It's a Web Application in which you make customers registrations and control, with tables to address, neighborhood, and cities.

+It was built with technologies Java EE and JSP(JavaServer Pages) using Page-Centric Design.

 Tools:
 - JDK 8